 Directions

-2. In a large mixing bowl, whisk together the flour, sugar, baking powder, and salt.
+2. In a big bowl, mix flour, sugar, baking powder, and salt.

-6. Turn the dough onto a floured surface and gently knead it just a couple of times.
-Pat it into a circle about 1-inch thick.
+6. Turn the dough on a floured surface and press it together a few times.
+Shape it into a circle about 1-inch thick.

-7. Cut the dough into wedges or use a biscuit cutter to shape your scones.
+7. Cut the circle into wedges or use a cutter to make rounds.

-8. Place the scones on the prepared baking sheet and bake for 15-20 minutes, until golden brown.
+8. Place the scones on your sheet and bake for 15–20 minutes, until they are golden brown.

-9. Allow to cool on a wire rack before serving.
+9. Cool on a rack before you eat them.

 Tips for Success